Impact Footprint

 AUM of bonds portfolio

-Impact of BlueOrchard’s funds
+Impact of BlueOrchard’s Funds

 We are a leading global impact investment manager, connecting millions of entrepreneurs in emerging and frontier markets with investors.
 Our aim is to make impact investment solutions accessible to all, advancing the conscious use of capital.
 BlueOrchard-managed funds generate a positive impact on society and/or the planet, consistently measured across all our offering.